01 of 06

 Simple Angled Pie Crust Crimp

-A relative of the scallop edge, but creating a less dramatic effect, the simple angled crimp is a subtle way to add a little flair to any pie.
-To achieve this look, push down and out with your thumb while pushing in against the outer edge with the index finger of your other hand to make an angled, even pie crust crimp that is not too showy.Continue to 6 of 6 below.
+A relative of the scallop edge, but with a slightly less dramatic effect, the simple angled crimp adds a little flair to any pie.
+To achieve this look, push down and out with your thumb while pushing in against the outer edge with the index finger of your other hand to make an angled, even pie crust crimp that seals the pie without being too showy.Continue to 6 of 6 below.

 06 of 06